NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 ## DISCUSSION: THINKING ABOUT OPEN SCIENCE BARRIERS

-(In groups, 15 minutes): Think about your experience working with open science and answer the following questions:
+(In groups, 10 minutes): Think about your experience working with open science and discuss the following questions:

 1. Which limitations or difficulties have you encountered?
 2. How do you think those difficulties affect the implementation of open science in marginalized communities?